 There is a material split between the scenarios.
 Even though SPM System Transformation, SPM Consumer Transformation and SPM Leading the Way all achieve the Net Zero targets, this is achieved through differing levels of electrification.
 Both SPM Consumer Transformation and SPM Leading the Way involve a near total shift to the electrification of cars and light goods vehicles, and increasing levels of electric heating.
 These factors significantly increase the peak demand.
-In comparison, Progression involve less electrification of heat and transport, with more reliance on other energy vectors (e.g. petrol, diesel, natural gas, hydrogen) for these two not increase electricity peak demand to the same extent.
+In comparison, SPM System Transformation and SPM Falling Short involve less electrification of heat and transport, with more reliance on other energy vectors

+(e.g. petrol, diesel, natural gas, hydrogen) for these two activities.
+As a result, these two scenarios do not increase electricity peak demand to the same extent.